How to discuss 3 of the scariest things with kids: death, traumas, and disabilities while teaching safety

 - Your child to be safe with strangers and other people around him?

-- Be confident and you worry less about him?
+- Be prepared and worry you less?

 Join this free class and go from fear to confidence.

-Because when your child breaks a safety rule he didn’t know, it may be too late to teach the rule.
+When your child breaks a safety rule he didn’t know, it may be too late to teach the rule.

 Please sign up above - so I can guide you through the next steps.